-Cheap Houses Portugal
+Cheap Houses in Portugal

 If you are buying cheap property in Portugal either as a second property or holiday home then you may see a fair appreciation in its value as well as receive the benefit of being able to use the property for the time that it's in your possession.

 Many home buyers and investors are still purchasing cheap properties in Portugal and are simply letting them to the local tourist and foreign holiday maker either to provide an additional income or to contribute towards any outstanding mortgage payments, maintenance and general bills.
-When buying property in Portugal for investment purposes we would recommend that you research the market thoroughly and always employ the services of a competent legal representative; Remember, never stretch beyond your comfortable pre-set budget.
-Below you will find a list of all of our properties in Portugal for sale (excluding our luxury developments) commencing with our cheapest properties first.
+Many of these homes are advertised on websites like Airbnb, Rightmove and the many others that are available.

-The majority of buyer's of which there are fewer are placing offers way off the asking price, with many picking up bargain properties at a cheap price and therefore if you are a cash buyer or have access to funds, now seems a great time to buy a cheap house or property in Portugal.
+The majority of buyer's are placing offers way off the asking price, with many picking up bargain properties at a cheap price and therefore cash buyer's or those who have access to funds, now seems a great time to buy a cheap house in Portugal.